 Featured Video

-Padilla and her husband, Juan, have two sons.
+Padilla and her husband, Juan, have two adult children living on opposite coasts.

 Curriculum Vitae